Excyto/PixLeZ/Readme.md

 The PixLeZ-Application is the main part of the project.
 The application provides a lot of possibilities for configuration the Pixels.

 The PixLeZ-Application is made with `flutter`.
-Flutters advantage is in running code on every paltform.
-For more informations check the [Flutter](https://flutter.dev/) webpage.
+Flutters advantage is in running code on every platform.
+For more information check the [Flutter](https://flutter.dev/) webpage.

 You have two options to run the PixLeZ-Application